Last update: 20.06.2025

 Carl-headsetBack in December 2024, I co-hosted a webinar exploring the trends shaping the year ahead in retail and logistics.
 We covered everything from tech investment to shifting consumer expectations, and one thing became clear: delivery is no longer a support function.
 It’s a brand experience.

-That’s why I’m stepping back into the webinar seat this April.
+That’s why I’m stepping back into the webinar seat again.
 It’s time to zero in on the part of the journey that too often gets overlooked — the part that quietly defines customer loyalty and long-term growth.

 Delivery isn’t a transaction.
 It’s a decision point.